 Welcome to our Hiking and Biking site.
 Follow us as we hike and bike our way around Georgia and sometimes venture into other states.
-Check out the trails we have hiked and campsites for helpful information.
+Check out the trails we have hiked or biked for helpful information.

 We also enjoy camping and post our trips on RV Home on the Road.
 We travel with our two cats, Savannah Rose and Dakota Blue so we'll include them in our pictures.